amannn/next-intl/README.md

 ## This solution

-This is my attempt at providing a minimal, but complete solution that fills in the missing pieces.
+This library provides a minimal, but complete solution that fills in the missing pieces.

 ```jsx
 function LatestFollower({user}) {